amudhabalan/react-convoluted-timer/README.md

-A Convoluted Timer written in ReactJs using React Hooks
+# A Convoluted Timer written in ReactJs

 ![A Convoluted Timer](screenshot.jpg)

+#### Watch it in action at https://friendly-mccarthy-9b0649.netlify.app/

+## Features
 - Three individual timers that increment at different time intervals
 - A total timer shows the sum of all timers at any point in time
 - All timers display the time in the format mm:ss.ttt (m = minute, s = second, t = millisecond)